Got security questions? Here are answers to the most common questions

 Does the software collect to store any customer data?

-Attributer does collect or store any data on your website visitors, leads or customers.
+Attributer does not collect or store any data on your website visitors, leads or customers.

 When you sign up for an Attributer account, we do capture and store the following information about you (or the employee of your organization that created the account):